Children’s Play, Learning & Development

 Why study at The Sixth Form Bolton?

 The teaching staff for this course have a vast amount of work experience with children in a range of settings and countries!
 This experience is used to enhance your learning environment and give you greater knowledge about the everyday work carried out in a child care setting.
 Practical activities are used in class to support your learning of theoretical concepts; this also benefits your work placement by enabling you to try out new activities, sometimes things that you haven’t done since being a child yourself.
-We work alongside local nurseries and schools to ensure that you have a happy and valuable experience working with children 0-8 years.
+We work alongside local nurseries and schools to ensure that you have a happy and valuable experience working with children from birth to 8 years old.